What poses would you recommend to treat adrenal exhaustion?

 To help turn off the adrenal glands and calm the mind, practice restorative yoga postures daily in a warm, dark, quiet environment.
 Here is a series that can work wonders.
 It purposely includes few postures, so you can hold each one for as long as it is comfortable.

-1. Supported Sukhasana (Simple Cross Legs Pose) bending forward, with forehead and arms resting on a padded chair seat.
+- Supported Sukhasana (Easy Pose) forward bend, with forehead and arms resting on a padded chair seat.
 Stack folded blankets on the chair seat until you reach a comfortable height.
 This pose releases tension in the back and neck muscles, and feels very calming.
 If your legs are not too tight, you can also add similar forward-bending postures with one or both legs extended straight while the forehead rests on the chair.
 Most people need to raise the pelvis on one to three folded blankets while practicing these postures.

-2. Viparita Karani (legs up the wall, pelvis elevated on a bolster or folded blankets).
+- Viparita Karani (Legs Up the Wall), with pelvis elevated on a bolster or folded blankets.
 If the legs tire of being straight, bend the knees and cross the legs, with knees near the wall.
 This pose stimulates baroreceptors (blood pressure sensors) in the neck and upper chest, triggering reflexes that reduce nerve input into the adrenal glands, slow the heart rate, slow the brain waves, relax blood vessels, and reduce the amount of norepinephrine circulating in the bloodstream.

-3. Supported Setu Bandha Sarvangasana (Bound Bridge Pose), supported on a bolster or on long, folded blankets.
+- Supported Setu Bandha Sarvangasana (Bridge Pose), supported on a bolster or on long, folded blankets.
 This pose also stimulates the baroreceptors, so it has many of the same effects as Viparita Karani.
 It relieves tension in the chest and front body, and prepares the lungs for breathing practice.